-Throughout this article, we will take a look into these questions, and give you our thoughts on the points that appear more and more in call center monitoring.
+Throughout this article, we will look into these questions and give you our thoughts on the points that appear more and more in call center monitoring.
 Of course, the two aspects are entirely separate entities that only merge in call centers.
 Therefore, we will look at them separately and then make a combined judgment at the end of the article.

 Human Voice Analytics

 For human voice analytics, we do already have an article about it here.
 However, we will run over its basics in this article so that you do not have to swap and change.
 Yet, if you want more of a comprehensive look into AI’s benefits and downfalls, you should read it.

 As I have written in that article, there are some expectations, advantages, and pitfalls of AI voice analytics.
 First of all, we will recap the expectations:

 While that doesn’t seem like many expectations, they are massive points with colossal backgrounds that are itching to fail us.
 Again, I have gone into a little more detail about this in the other article.
 A little bit more back on topic, we will look at the realities of AI voice analytics’s benefits and downfalls.
 First, we will look at the benefits: